About Us

 How does the SourceBook do all this?

-For over 32 years, the SourceBook has collected extensive data on sales and anecdotal evidence from exhibitors at more than 1,000 art fairs and craft shows across the country.
+For over 32 years, the SourceBook has collected extensive notes on sales results and anecdotal evidence from exhibitors at more than 1,000 art fairs and craft shows across the country.
 This information is gathered through our AFSB Exhibitor Feedback emails and online submissions on our website.
-Greg has personally visited over 800 events throughout the years, and Pete will continue to do so each year.
+Greg has personally visited over 800 events throughout the years, and Wendy and our Field Editor will continue to do so each year.

 After more than 32 years, why is the SourceBook still relevant?